-There are three methods of installing Agent for VMware:
+There are three methods of installing Agent for VMware (Virtual Appliance):

-- Importing (p.
-50) to a ESX(i) host as an OVF template.
-Use this method for troubleshooting purposes or if you cannot install Acronis Backup Management Server for some reason. - Deployment from Acronis Backup Management Server to a specified host or cluster.
+Importing (p.
+53) to a ESX(i) host as an OVF template.

+If you use VMware vSphere 6.5, this is the only available method.
+In other cases, use this method for troubleshooting purposes or if you cannot install Acronis Backup Management Server for some reason.

+- Deployment from Acronis Backup Management Server to a specified host or cluster.
 Connect the console to the management server.
 In the Navigation tree, right click Virtual machines, then click Deploy Agent for VMware.
-Refer to the context help for further instructions.

-Automatic deployment from Acronis Backup Management Server.
+Refer to the context help for further instructions. - Automatic deployment from Acronis Backup Management Server.